mysensors/NodeManager/README.md

 #if NODEMANAGER_POWER_MANAGER == ON
 	// set a previously configured PowerManager to the sensor so to powering it up with custom pins void setPowerManager(PowerManager& powerManager);
+	// to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);
+	// [13] manually turn the power on void powerOn();
+	// [14] manually turn the power off void powerOff();
 #endif
 #if NODEMANAGER_HOOKING == ON
 	// set a custom hook function to be called when the sensor executes its setup() function